ScratchEverywhere/ScratchEverywhere/README.md

 - **For the Switch**, you need the DevkitA64 toolchain, libnx, and all SDL2-switch libraries.
 - **For the Vita**, all you need is the [vitasdk](https://vitasdk.org) toolchain.
 It includes every SDL2 thing you might need.

+> [!NOTE]
-- DevkitPro's install instructions are available at : https://devkitpro.org/wiki/Getting_Started
+> DevkitPro's install instructions are available at: https://devkitpro.org/wiki/Getting_Started

 Download the source code from the releases tab and unzip it.